 As tweens and teens fall in love with their amazing communication device (i.e., cell phone), this provides an excellent teaching tool to eliminate disrespect.
 I explain to kids, that their mouth is an amazing communication device, just like the phone.
 I then demonstrate Mom and Dad’s new rule: ‘Abuse this’ (point to mouth), then ‘You lose this’ (point to phone).
 I suggest a minimum of 24 hours per incident, adding an hour for every complaint that follows the consequence.

-If you spend just a couple hours learning how to shut down your child’s phone with a techie, then you see how you can honor this entire formula.
+If you spend just a couple of hours learning how to shut down your child’s phone with a techie, then you see how you can honor this entire formula.
 You stop talking to disrespect, and you never give in to any of the demands or requests from a snarky, disrespectful child.
 And…as they get older…you have an immediate consequence: you shut down their phone instantly.
 If you bring these tools together, you will have success and a much more respectful home!